Himanshu-Parangat/synopsis-whiteboard/README.md

 ## 4.0 Fesibility study

-### 4.1 Hardware Requirements:
+### 4.1 Hardware fesibility:

-The system requires a camera for capturing user interactions and a computing device for processing images and running deep learning models.
+The system requires a camera for capturing user interactions and a computing device for processing images and running deep-learning models.
 These components are readily available and affordable, making the project technically feasible.

-### 4.2 Software Requirements:
+### 4.2 Software fesibility:

-Development frameworks such as TensorFlow or PyTorch can be used to implement deep learning algorithms but we can use pre trained libraries like OpenCV MediaPipe for hand and fingertip detection. libraries for computer vision and user interface development are widely accessible, enhancing the feasibility of software implementation.
+Development frameworks such as TensorFlow or PyTorch can be used to implement deep learning algorithms but we can use pre-trained libraries like OpenCV MediaPipe for hand and fingertip detection. libraries for computer vision and user interface development are widely accessible, enhancing the feasibility of software implementation.